-A career with LFS involves long-term stays in developing and transition countries (up to many years).
+A career with LFS involves long-term stays in developing and transition countries (up to several years).

 LFS tries to consider country and regional preferences of LFS Trainees and Banking Advisors; however, they may have to be subordinated to the capacities and requirements of projects and the company.

-- 1-2 years professional experience, including first relevant experiences, e.g. in SME and/or Agri-Finance, and (Corporate) Finance
+- 2 years professional experience, including first relevant experiences, e.g. in SME and/or Agri-Finance, and (Corporate) Finance are an asset;

-- Evidence of a sense of responsibility, creativity and commitment to excellence
+- Evidence of a sense of responsibility, intercultural awareness, creativity and commitment to excellence.

 Applications, including a covering letter and CV, should be submitted online.